Graphical user interface¶

 The image can be panned by mouse drag-and-drop on the image.

-If it is intended to pan inside a region, please hold command (mac) or ctrl (linux) key and click inside a region, or simply use middle click (single click on a region will change the region state to “selected”).
+If it is intended to pan inside a region, please hold “command” (macOS) or “ctrl” (Linux) key and click inside a region, or simply use middle click (single click on a region will change the region state to “selected”).
 With the same operation, users can center an image pixel (regardless if it is inside a region or not) in the image viewer.

 Mouse interactions with region of interest¶

-A region can be created by firstly entering the region creation mode then drawing on the image viewer.
-To enter the region creation mode, click the region button at the bottom-right corner of the image viewer or press the “C” key.
-Double-clicking the region icon brings up all available region types (rectangle, ellipse, polygon, and point, as of v1.4).
+A region can be created by entering the region creation mode then applying drag-and-drop action in the image viewer.
+To enter the region creation mode, click the “region” button at the bottom-right corner of the image viewer or press the “C” key.
+Double-clicking the region icon brings up all available region types (rectangle, ellipse, polygon, point, line, and polyline).
 Alternatively, users may click the buttons in the region bar at the top of the GUI to enter the region creation mode.

-To create a polygon region, start with a click followed by a series of clicks to define the control points of a desired polygonal shape and finish with a double click.
-CARTA detects “complex” polygon (polygon with intersections) and shows it in pink color.
-Spectral profiles, statistics, or histograms of a complex polygon can still be requested but please note that the results may be beyond users’ expectations since the actual pixel coverage depends on how a complex polygon is created.
+To create a polygon region or a polyline region, start with a click followed by a series of clicks to define the control points of a desired shape and finish with a double click.
+CARTA detects a “complex” polygon (polygon with intersections) and shows it in pink color.
+Spectral profiles, statistics, or histograms of a complex polygon can still be requested but please note that the results may be beyond your expectations since the actual pixel coverage depends on how a complex polygon is created.

 Region selection and modification¶

-Click on a region will change the region state to “selected” and the selected region will be highlighted in the region list widget.
+Click on a region in the image viewer will change the region state to “active” and the active region will be highlighted in the region list widget.
 Alternatively, a region can be selected by clicking the region list.
 CARTA provides the flexibility to select “region in region” as demonstrated in the following video.
 The layer order of regions is adjusted automatically based on the region size.
-To unselect a region, press the “esc” key.
+To deselect a region, click elsewhere in the image viewer or press the “esc” key.

-Double-click on a region or a region in the region list brings up the region property dialog.
+Double-click on a region in the image viewer or a region in the region list will launch the region configuration dialog.
 The dialog allows users to modify the region’s name, location, shapes, and region cosmetics.
-Pressing the “delete” or the “backspace” key will remove the selected region.
+Pressing the “delete” or the “backspace” key will remove the active region.

 “backspace” does not delete a region…

-When accessing a remote CARTA backend with a local Firefox web browser on macOS, you may find the “backspace” key navigates back a page instead of removing a region.
+When you launch CARTA with the Firefox web browser on macOS, you may find the “backspace” key navigates back a page, instead of removing a region.
 This behaviour can be prevented by modifying your Firefox web browser settings: